 04 of 06

 Over the centuries, diverse ethnic groups have informed the culture, architecture, and cuisine of Phuket (pronounced poo-ket), an island the size of Singapore.
 Another of Thailand's havens for beach lovers on a honeymoon or romantic getaway, it also boasts forests and renowned diving sites.
 There are some ten sandy spots for couples that range from secluded to lively.
 Alas, like many places in Thailand, Phuket is also a magnet for creepy men attracted by the country's illegal sex trade.
-You're not likely encounter them, though, at attractions that include the awesomely beautiful Phang Nga Bay and Wat Chalong temple.
-If you do want to walk on the wild side, Simon Cabaret features a stunning cast of transvestite singers and dancers.
+You're not likely to encounter them, though, at attractions that include the awesomely beautiful Phang Nga Bay and Wat Chalong temple.
+If you do want to walk on the wild side, Simon Cabaret features a stunning cast of singers and dancers.

 Compare prices on Phuket hotelsContinue to 5 of 6 below.